recogito/recogito-studio-sdk/README.md

 ### Step 5: Configure the Test Application

 Set up the test application to use your plugin.
-Open `.dev/package.json` and add your plugin as a file dependency.
+Open `.dev/package.json` and add your plugin as a file dependency. __Important:__ make sure the package name that you use here matches the `name` you defined in your package's `package.json`!

 ```jsonc
   "dependencies": {